edgelesssys/marblerun/samples/graphene-nginx/README.md

 sgx.protected_files.privkey = "file:install/conf/server.key"
 ```
 We delete these files before running nginx as they are handled by Marblerun.
-The server certificate, for instance, will be injected by Marblerun, see [manifest.json](manifest.json).
+The server certificate, for instance, will be injected by Marblerun.
+See
+[manifest.json](manifest.json) on how this is specified.

 As we increased the `enclave_size`, we might need to decrease the number of `worker_processes` in `nginx-graphene.conf.template` to 1 or 2.
 Again we mention this for your information.
 The changes are already made to the conf.